Suranimala Rajapaksha: Early life

 He was born to Saranelis Rajapaksha and D.P.
 Rajapaksha Hamine.
-His father was a well-respected land owner in the village of Samanabeddha, Thitthapatthara in Gampaha District.
+His father was a well-respected landowner in the village of Samanabeddha, Thitthapatthara, in Gampaha District.
 He was the youngest son in a family of three.
-In 1983 he married Chandani Jayakodi.
+In 1983, he married Chandani Jayakodi.

 Education

 Rajapaksha completed his primary education at Mayadunna Maha Vidyalaya and Rajasingha Maha Vidyalaya.
 He later entered Ananda College at Colombo to complete his secondary education.

 Political career

 Member of Youth League

-In 1973 he was appointed as a working committee member in Youth League of the UNP.
+In 1973, he was appointed a working committee member in the Youth League of the UNP.
 Ranil Wickremesinghe was the treasurer of the Youth League.

 Minister of Provincial Council

-With the 13th amendment to the constitution in 1988, government has established Provincial Councils for each province.
-First Provincial Council election was held in 1988 and Rajapaksha was elected as a member of Provincial Council representing Gampaha district.
+With the 13th amendment to the constitution in 1988, the government established Provincial Councils for each province.
+The First Provincial Council election was held in 1988, and Rajapaksha was elected as a member of the Provincial Council representing the Gampaha district.

 Member of Parliament

 In the 1994 general election, UNP lost to Chandrika Bandaranaike Kumaratunga's PA and she was appointed as the Prime Minister and soon after elected as the 5th executive President of the country.
-However, in 1994, Rajapaksha was elected as a member of parliament (MP) of opposition for the very first time at the general election.
+However, in 1994, Rajapaksha was elected as a member of parliament (MP) of the opposition for the very first time at the general election.